OWASP/www-chapter-georgetown/index.md

 <p><img src="/assets/images/logo.png"></p>

 ## Welcome
 Welcome to the OWASP Georgetown, Texas chapter!
-The Chapter Leader is Robert Willis, you can email him at (robert[dot]willis[at]owasp.org), with any questions.
-Joining our meetings are free, however, if you would like to become a member, please join through this page (link below).
+The Chapter President is Robert Willis, you can email him at (robert[dot]willis[at]owasp.org), with any questions.
+* Joining our meetings are free, however, if you would like to become a member, please join through this page (link below).

 ## Next Meeting
 Currently due to COVID-19 we will be meeting online through Zoom.
 Our next meeting will be Wednesday, June 10th, 2020 at 8PM CST.
 The link to the meeting is the following: